-The Center for Democracy and Civic Life develops learnings forums in which participants enact civic values and build civic capacities.
+The Center for Democracy and Civic Life develops learning forums in which participants enact civic values and build civic capacities.

 In addition, members of the UMBC community have opportunities to build their civic knowledge, skills, and agency at a variety of workshops and programs facilitated by Center for Democracy and Civic Life staff.
 Topics include identifying civic motivations, values, and aspirations; envisioning and pursuing meaningful careers; and identifying the civic dimensions of everyday roles at UMBC and beyond.